peter-w-bryant/Deep-Learning-for-Fashion-MNIST-Classification/README.md

       <li>A Dense layer with 64 nodes and a ReLU activation.</li>
       <li>A Dense layer with 10 nodes.</li>
      </ol>
-    &emsp;Input: none<br>
+    Input: none<br>
-    &emsp;Returns: an untrained neural network model
+    Returns: an untrained neural network model
  </li><br>

   <li>
     <b>train model(model, train loader, criterion, T)</b>:A function to train the neural network and print the accumulated loss (epoch loss/length of the dataset) per epoch<br>
-    &emsp;Input: the model produced by the previous function, the train DataLoader produced by the first function, the criterion, and the number of epochs T for training<br>
+    Input: the model produced by the previous function, the train DataLoader produced by the first function, the criterion, and the number of epochs T for training<br>
-    &emsp;Returns: none
+    Returns: none
  </li><br>